 In October 2012, the City provided the same early retirement incentive plan to the employees represented by International Brotherhood of Electrical Workers Association (IBEW), and also offered an extension of the incentive program to employees represented by GCEA and GMA.
 The same parameters were applied for the extension of the incentive program, with the exception of the retirement eligibility date and date of separation advancing to October 31, 2012.
 There were 30 additional employees participating in the second phase.
-The plan is closed, and \$45 was paid to PARS in FY 2018-19.
+The plan is closed.
+As of June 30, 2020, there are three remaining participants and the liability is not material.
+Therefore, the liability is not reported in the accompanying financial statements.
+During the fiscal year, the City paid \$45 to PARS.